Riemann-Roch Theory for Graph Orientations: Notation and terminology

-{\bf Orientations:} An {\it orientation} of an edge $e =(u,v) \in E(G)$ is a pairing $(e,v)$.
-In this case we say that $e$ has tail $u$ and head $v$, and is oriented away from $u$ and oriented towards $v$.
-We draw an oriented edge, i.e., directed edge, as an arrow pointing from $u$ to $v$.
-A {\it partial orientation} $\O$ of a graph is an orientation of a subset of the edges, and we say that the remaining edges are {\it unoriented}.
-A partial orientation is said to be {\it full}, or simply an orientation, if each edge in the graph is oriented.
-A {\it directed path} is a path such that the head of each oriented edge is tail of its successor.
-For a partial orientation $\O$ and a set $X \subset V(G)$, we write ${\bar X}_{\O}$ for the set of vertices reachable from $X$ by a directed path in $\O$, or simply ${\bar X}$ when $\O$ is clear from the context.
+\textbf{Orientations:} An \textit{orientation} of an edge $e =(u,v) \in E(G)$ is a pairing $(e,v)$.
+In this case we say that $e$ is oriented away from $u$ and oriented towards $v$.
+The \textit{tail} of $e$ is $u$ and the \textit{head} of $e$ is $v$.
+We draw an oriented edge, i.e., directed edge, as an arrow pointing from $u$ to~$v$.
+A~\textit{partial orientation} $\mathcal{O}$ of a graph is an orientation of a subset of the edges, and we say that the remaining edges are \textit {unoriented}.
+A~partial orientation is said to be \textit{full}, or simply an orientation, if each edge in the graph is oriented.
+A \textit {directed path} is a path such that the head of each oriented edge is tail of its successor.
+For a partial orientation $\mathcal{O}$ and a set $X \subset V(G)$, we write ${\bar{X}}_{\mathcal{O}}$ for the set of vertices reachable from $X$ by a directed path in $\mathcal{O}$, or simply ${\bar{X}}$ when $\mathcal{O}$ is clear from the context.